UPES M.Tech Admissions 2026

 This Story also Contains

-The GATE cutoff marks is usually determined by the difficulty level of the exam and the number of candidates appearing for the exam.
-The GATE score out of 300 might increase in case of a tough paper to 35 marks and vice versa.
-The GATE score of 300 usually represents the average performance of candidates.
+The GATE cutoff marks are typically determined by the exam's difficulty level and the number of candidates appearing for it.
+If the paper is particularly difficult, the GATE score for 300 may increase to around 35 marks, and vice versa.
+A score of 300 usually represents the average performance of candidates.
 The 300 marks in GATE may not be sufficient to promise a seat into IIT’s, NIT’s or state universities.
 For more accurate details on GATE score 300 good or bad, candidates can refer to the article given below.

 AE | 1000 | 84.00 |